ceford/cefjdemos-data-jdm-user-en/articles/getting-started/hosting-setup.md

 posts, most use cPanel on Linux.
 The hosting service should provide all of the basic website support software:

 - Apache web server 2.4+ - *directory indexes* should be disabled.
-Also
-  supported:
+Also supported:
   - Nginx 1.18+ (fewer users so less Forum support)
   - Microsoft IIS\[6\] (fewer users so less Forum support)
-- MySQLi database 5.6+ or MariaDB clone with InnoDB support.
-Also
+- MySQLi database 8.1+ or MariaDB clone with InnoDB support.
+Also supported:
-  supported:
   - PostgreSQL 11.0+ (fewer users so less Forum support).
-- PHP 8+ is recommended, the minimum is 7.2.5.
+- PHP 8+ is recommended.
 - phpMyAdmin database management tool.

 Before buying, check the following minimal PHP requirements for Joomla: